All Israel

 The move is reportedly intended to provide President Donald Trump with “options” amid potential developments in the conflict between Israel and Iran.

 Hegseth emphasized that the goal of the deployment is to enhance U.S. defensive posture.
-“Protecting American forces is our top priority,” he wrote in a post on X, “and these deployments are intended to bolster our defensive readiness in the region.”
+“Protecting American forces is our top priority, and these deployments are intended to bolster our defensive readiness in the region,” he wrote on 𝕏.

 00:59 - Trump: Iran wants a deal